-– human exposure to electromagnetic fieldsand safe disposal of electronic waste
+– E-health and human exposure to electromagnetic fields

+– Use of ICTs in the field of climate change and safe disposal of electronic waste

 – The implementation of telecommunications/ICTs, taking into account the results of the studies carried out by ITU-T and ITU-R, and the priorities of developing countries.

-Annex 2 to Resolution 2 (Rev. Dubai, 2014)
+Annex 2 to Resolution 2 (Rev. BUenos aires, 2017)

-Questions assigned by the World Telecommunication Development Conference to ITU-D study groups
+Questions assigned by the World Telecommunication Development Conference to ITU-D study groups and their allocation among the working parties

 Study Group 1

+Working Party 1/1: "Questions relating to the migration to broadband networks and next-generation networks in developing countries, including access for rural and remote areas, and persons with disabilities and persons with specific needs"

-– Question 1/1: Policy, regulatory and technical aspects of the migration from existing networks to broadband networks in developing countries, including next-generation networks, m-services, OTT services and the implementation of IPv6
+– Question 1/1: Policy and regulatory aspects of the migration from existing networks and technologies to broadband networks in developing countries, including next-generation networks [merger of Questions 1/1 and 2/1 for ITU-D study period 2014-2017, except for topics mobile services, OTT services and implementation of IPv6]

-– Question 2/1: Broadband access technologies, including IMT, for developing countries
+– Question 2/1: Telecommunications/ICTs for rural and remote areas [continuation of Question 5/1 for ITU-D study period 2014-2017]

-– Question 3/1: Access to cloud computing: Challenges and opportunities for developing countries
+– Question 3/1: Access to telecommunication/ICT services by persons with disabilities and with specific needs [continuation of Question 7/1 for ITU-D study period 2014-2017]

+Working Party 2/1: "Questions relating to the creation of an enabling environment for the development of telecommunications/ICT and ICT applications"

-– Question 4/1: Economic policies and methods of determining the costs of services related to national telecommunication/ICT networks, including next-generation networks
+– Question 4/1: Economic policies and methods of determining the costs of services related to national telecommunication/ICT networks, including next-generation networks (joint group with ITU-T SG 3) [continuation of Question 4/1 for ITU-D study period 2014-2017]

+– Resolution 9: Participation of countries, particularly developing countries, in spectrum management (joint group with ITU-T SG 1)

-– Question 5/1: Telecommunications/ICTs for rural and remote areas– Question 6/1: Consumer information, protection and rights: Laws, regulation, economic bases, consumer networks
+– Question 5/1: Consumer information, protection and rights: Laws, regulation, economic bases, consumer networks [continuation of Question 6/1 for ITU-D study period 2014-2017]

-– Question 7/1: Access to telecommunication/ICT services by persons with disabilities and with specific needs

-– Question 8/1: Examination of strategies and methods of migration from analogue to digital terrestrial broadcasting and implementation of new services
+– Question 6/1: Examination of strategies and methods of migration from analogue to digital terrestrial broadcasting and implementation of new services [continuation of Question 8/1 for ITU-D study period 2014-2017]

-Resolution 9: Participation of countries, particularly developing countries, in spectrum management

 Study Group 2

-Questions related to ICT applications and cybersecurity
+Working Party 1/2: Questions related to the creation of smart sustainable cities based on new ICTs

-– Question 1/2: Creating the smart society: Social and economic development through ICT applications
+– Question 1/2: Creating the smart society: Social and economic development through ICT applications [merger of Questions 1/2 and 3/1 for ITU-D study period 2014-2017 including the topics mobile services, OTT services, Internet of Things, Big Data and implementation of IPv6]

-– Question 2/2: Information and telecommunications/ICTs for e-health

-– Question 3/2: Securing information and communication networks, best practices for developing a culture of cybersecurity
+– Question 2/2: Securing information and communication networks, best practices for developing a culture of cybersecurity [continuation of Question 3/2 for ITU-D study period 2014-2017]

-– Question 4/2: Assistance to developing countries for implementing conformance and interoperability programmes Questions related to climate change, environment and emergency telecommunications
+– Question 3/2: Assistance to developing countries for implementing conformance and interoperability programmes [continuation of Question 4/2 for ITU-D study period 2014-2017]

+Working Party 2/2: Questions related to health, climate change, environment and emergency telecommunications

+– Question 4/2: Information and telecommunications/ICTs for e-health, including human exposure to electromagnetic fields [merger of Questions 2/2 and 7/2 for ITU-D study period 2014-2017]

-– Question 5/2: Utilization of telecommunications/ICTs for disaster preparedness, mitigation and response
+– Question 5/2: Utilization of telecommunications/ICTs for disaster preparedness, mitigation and response [continuation of Question 5/2 for ITU-D study period 2014-2017]

-– Question 6/2: ICT and climate change
+– Question 6/2: ICT and climate change, including issues related to the proper disposal or reuse of telecommunication/ICT waste material [merger of Questions 6/2 and 8/2 for ITU-D study period 2014-2017]